bacongravy/macinbox/README.md

 ## Retina Display and HiDPI Support

-By default macinbox will configure the guest OS to have HiDPI resolutions enabled, and configure the virtual machine to use the native display resolution.
-You can disable this behavior using the --no-hidpi option.
+By default `macinbox` will configure the guest OS to have HiDPI resolutions enabled, and configure the virtual machine to use the native display resolution.
+You can disable this behavior using the `--no-hidpi` option.

+## Box Format Support

+By default `macinbox` will create a Vagrant box in the 'vmware_fusion' format with the VMware Tools pre-installed.
+When the box format is set to 'parallels' using the `--box-format` option then the VMware Tools are not pre-installed.
+Note that creating a 'parallels' box requires both VMware Fusion and Parallels Desktop to be installed.

 ## Implementation Details